iot-edge-foundation/iot-edge-serial/README.md

 ## Build Environment Setup

-Serial module is a .NET Core 2.1 application, which is developed and built based on the guidelines in Azure IoT Edge document.
+Serial module is a .NET Core 2.1 application, which is developed and built based on the guidelines in the Azure IoT Edge documentation.
 Please follow these links to setup a [Windows](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-develop-for-windows) or [Linux](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-develop-for-linux) build environment.

 Basic requirements: